AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 GNATprove detects a possible case of aliasing.
 Unlike the previous example, it has no way of knowing that the two elements ``A (I)`` and ``A (J)`` are actually distinct when we call ``Swap``.
-GNATprove issues a check message here instead of an error giving you the possibility of justifying the message after review (meaning that you've verified manually that this can't, in fact, occur).
+GNATprove issues a check message here instead of an error, giving you the possibility of justifying the message after review (meaning that you've verified manually that this can't, in fact, occur).